Gibraltar detains oil tanker headed for Syria | The China Post

 Oil from Iran?

-Agence France Presse reported that analysts at Lloyd’s List said that the ship had been loaded with oil off the coast of Iran in April and made a slow journey around the Cape of Good Hope en route to the Straight of Gibraltar
+Agence France-Presse reported that analysts at Lloyd’s List said the ship had been loaded with oil off the coast of Iran in April and made a slow journey around the Cape of Good Hope en route to the Strait of Gibraltar.

 Experts said the tanker had not been sending geographic signals while in Iranian waters.